optimumtact/firefly-iii-client/docs/BudgetsApi.md

 with firefly_iii_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = budgets_api.BudgetsApi(api_client)
-    id = 1 # int | The ID of the budget.
+    id = "123" # str | The ID of the budget.
 The budget limit MUST be associated to the budget ID. limit_id = 1 # int | The ID of the budget limit.
 The budget limit MUST be associated to the budget ID.

     # example passing only required values which don't have defaults set